Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 What if your desires and your customers’ desires don’t exactly coincide?
 By studying desire paths to determine how they want to circumvent your present design, you can make improvements to guide them gently.
 Either way.
 You both win.

-Digital desire paths may be one of the most overlooked design tools in digital marketing, but the rise of interest in user experience is bringing the idea to the forefront.Digital desire paths may be one of the most overlooked design tools in digital marketing. #UX #CRO Click To Tweet
+Desire paths may be one of the most overlooked design tools in digital marketing, but the rise of interest in user experience is bringing the idea to the forefront.Desire paths may be one of the most overlooked design tools in digital marketing. #UX #CRO Click To Tweet

-By learning to identify digital desire paths, then finding ways to leverage them, you’ll get one more step up on the not-so-savvy competition.
+By learning to identify online desire paths, then finding ways to leverage them, you’ll get one more step up on the not-so-savvy competition.

 We won’t bog you down with technical data here.
 Our aim is to give you the information you need to take the next step in optimizing your ecommerce or lead-generation website for conversions.